8th Uhlan Regiment of Prince Józef Poniatowski

 The regiment was involved in heavy fighting during the Polish-Soviet War.
-It took part in the Kiev Offensive (1920), and then fought against 1st Cavalry Army (Soviet Union), commanded by Semyon Budyonny.
+It took part in the Kiev offensive (1920), and then fought against 1st Cavalry Army (Soviet Union), commanded by Semyon Budyonny.
 It participated in the Battle of Komarow, one of the most important battles of the Polish-Bolshevik War.

-After the war the regiment was garrisoned in the village of Rakow, located in the suburbs of Krakow.
-During the 1923 Krakow riot, its soldiers under Rotmistrz Lucjan Bochenek charged on the crowd of protesting workers.
+After the war the regiment was garrisoned in the village of Rakow, located in the suburbs of Kraków.
+During the 1923 Kraków riot, its soldiers under Rotmistrz Lucjan Bochenek charged on the crowd of protesting workers.
 The charge was a complete failure, as horses slipped on wet pavement.
 Altogether, 14 uhlans of the regiment were killed in the riots.

-During the Invasion of Poland, the regiment was part of Krakow Cavalry Brigade (General Zygmunt Piasecki), Krakow Army.
+During the Invasion of Poland, the regiment was part of Kraków Cavalry Brigade (General Zygmunt Piasecki), Kraków Army.
 Commanded by Colonel Wlodzimierz Dunin-Zuchowski, it was on September 3, 1939, sent to the area of Szczekociny, where it was mauled by the armoured Wehrmacht divisions.
 By September 6, it had crossed the Vistula, to join the newly created Lublin Army.
 Most of the regiment was destroyed during the campaign, only some of its elements managed to cross the Hungarian border in the second half of September 1939.

 In 1940, the regiment was recreated in France, as 1st Prince Jozef Poniatowski Reece Company.
-Also, its traditions were kept by the Home Army of Krakow district.
+Also, its traditions were kept by the Home Army of Kraków district.